|

 Personal | email me search me |

-There has been much debate about the origin of the studs.4 This debate has focused on two aspects.
+There has been much debate about the origin of these markers.4 This debate has focused on two possibilities:

 This passage is sometimes used as evidence that Zhou dynasty qins had studs.
 Unfortunately the passage is rather vague, and dictionaries define hui as "cord" (for the tassels) as well as "stud".
 Thus 復徽 fu hui could also mean that he does not need eyesight to re-do the tassels.